Note: Files are in Adobe (PDF) format.

 Finance expenses

-Finance expenses remained consistent at $2.0 million in both FY2023 and FY2024.
-It is due to the stable interest rates across the periods and there were no new major financing facilities obtained by the Group.
+Finance expenses remained consistent at $1.0 million for both 1H2024 and 1H2025, due to the stable interest rates across the periods and there were no new major financing facilities within the Group.

 Share of results of associated companies and joint ventures